talpitoo/itportal/README.md

 3. install dependencies with `npm install`
 4. watch for changes and serve locally on http://localhost:8080 with `npm run start`
 5. compile the website with `npm run build` and serve it from the `_site` folder.
-6. You can serve the compiled websiteffrom `_site` with `npx @11ty/eleventy --serve`.
+6. You can serve the compiled website from `_site` with `npx @11ty/eleventy --serve`.

-## 🖱️ UI Library

-Take a look at the reusable snippets at http://localhost:8080/ui-library/

 ## 👨‍💻 Development notes

-* the top navbar (and the footer) uses semantic, auto-generated nested navigation.
+* the top navbar uses semantic, auto-generated nested navigation.
 It is based on the folder structure, the template `/src/_includes/components/navigation-dynamic.njk` and the front matter in individual files, e.g.

 ```
 ---
-title: Fibonacci Calculator
+title: Integrations
-date: 2024-02-18
-excerpt: "TODO"
+excerpt: TODO
-layout: layouts/toc.njk
+layout: layouts/layout-base.njk
-permalink: /tools/calculators/fibonacci-calculator/
+permalink: /integrations/
 eleventyNavigation:
-  key: Fibonacci Calculator
+  key: Integrations
-  parent: Calculators
-  url: /tools/calculators/fibonacci-calculator/
-tags: ["tools", "calculators"]
+  order: 3
+bodyClass: page-integrations
 ---

 <p>Lorem ipsum content...</p>
 ```

-* For generic top/bottom section spacers use the `.py-section` class.
 * Place individual SVG icons into the `/src/img/icons` folder and run `npm run svg` in order to generate `/src/img/icons/symbol/svg/sprite.css.svg`, use them as
 ```
 <svg class="text-tertiary" aria-hidden="true" width="24" height="24">